fdwr/LunaSvgSampleTest/doc/SvgPixelSnapping.md

 - keypoint - Characteristic point of interest.
 - latitude - the angular distance of a place north or south of the earth's equator, or of a celestial object north or south of the celestial equator, usually expressed in degrees and minutes.
 - longitude - the angular distance of a place east or west of the Greenwich meridian, or west of the standard meridian of a celestial object, usually expressed in degrees and minutes.
+- move - go in a specified direction or manner; change position.
 - node - Point at which lines or pathways intersect or branch; a central or connecting point.
 - nudge - a light touch or push.
 - orthogonal - of or involving right angles; at right angles.